realworldocaml/book/en/compiler-output-formats.md

 There are a couple of tricks to make it easier to quickly locate type errors in your code.
-The first is to introduce manual type annotations to narrow down the source of your error more concretely.
-These shouldn't actually change your overall types and can removed once your code is correct, but act as explicit anchors to find the problem while you're still fixing the code.
+The first is to introduce manual type annotations to narrow down the source of your error more accurately.
+These annotations shouldn't actually change your types and can removed once your code is correct, but act as anchors to locate errors while you're still writing your code.

 Manual type annotations are particulary useful if you use lots of polymorphic variants or objects.
 Type inference with row polymorphism can